How to Use and Mind Mapping Examples – Perhaps many have heard about what mind maps are and practice them.

 If seen from its role, the left brain and right brain have different ways of working.

-The left brain is the brain whose role is to think short-term like thinking logically, counting, something related to language activities such as writing, reading, speaking, listening, making work priorities and making details or a list.
+The left brain is the brain which role is to think short-term like thinking logically, counting, something related to language activities such as writing, reading, speaking, listening, making work priorities and making details or a list.

 The nature of right-brain memory is the long term in contrast to the left brain.